The Discourse Lounge

 Combing through old advertisements about Northbrae, readers noticed there was supposedly three fountains in Northbrae but couldn’t find the third.
 Well, over Thanksgiving break I got real bored and decided to hunt for the mysterious Northbrae fountians myself.
 And I’m pretty good at combing archives so I found them — not just three, but all four bygone fountains of North Berkeley.

-Once the H-line Bay Bridge train which served the station was discontinued due to low ridership (single-family homes don’t bring a lot of riders, who would’ve thought) shortly before World War 2, the station at Monterey Avenue was used for transbay bus service.
-But with the popularity of automobiles and the construction of BART, transbay bus ridership to Northbrae declined tremendously.
-The City Council in anticipation of this decided to destroy the fountain and the station structure and replace it with . . . nothing.
+The City Council decided to fix the Colusa - Monterey intersection and replace it with . . . nothing.
 Well, technically a lawn and a tree by 1970.
-But if you walk along Monterey to Hopkins Street you can clearly tell based on the bus benches where the old Key train stops were.
+City Council minutes makes no mention of a fountain, oddly.
+Also cool: if you walk along Monterey to Hopkins Street you can clearly tell based on the bus benches where the old Key train stops were.

 Fountain #4 was a very hard fountain to find and it was also the fountain that the neighborhood searchers were pondering about but weren’t sure if it actually existed.
-McDuffie and the realtors hyped the hell out of this fountain — a lot more than the aformentioned two which barely were mentioned in ads.
-The developers were hyping the fancy transit stop “Northbrae Station” as lush with trees and a cute fountain as secondary, but were very clear that the fountian at the Marin Circle was the feature presentation of North Berkeley.
+McDuffie and the realtors hyped the hell out of this fountain — a lot more than the aforementioned two which barely were mentioned in ads.
+The developers were hyping the fancy transit stop “Northbrae Station” as lush with trees and a cute fountain as secondary, but were very clear that the fountain at the Marin Circle was the feature presentation of North Berkeley.

 Supposedly ads suggested this fountain was located at the base of the Fountain Walk stairwell at Sutter Street right before the Northbrae Tunnel to Solano.
 It wasn’t finished when the subdivision opened so photographers weren’t taking photos like they did other parts of the district.
 If you walk to Terrace Walk now there’s a vague circular curb which leads to a wonderful streetcar shortcut pathway but in the old photos throughout the years there was never any fountain or structure of significance to be found.